netbirdio/docs/misc/idp-sync/api.md

 Updates the selected parameters for a specific integration.

 Request
-- `client_secret`: A Base64 encoded string derived from Azure Directory application client credential secret.
+- `client_secret`: Optional.
+A Base64 encoded string derived from Azure Directory application client credential secret.
   Encode service account JSON to base64 by using the command:
 ```shell
   echo -n <CLIENT_SECRET> | base64
 ```
+- `client_id`: Optional.
+Azure Directory application client Id.
+- `tenant_id`: Optional.
+Azure Directory ID.
 - `sync_interval`: Optional.
 Should not be less than 300 seconds.
--  `group_prefixes`: Specifies list of starts_with patterns for group provision.
+- `group_prefixes`: Optional.
+Specifies list of starts_with patterns for group provision.
 If the group name matches one the the pattern it will be provisioned regardless of the members.
-Optional.
 The default value is empty list.
--  `user_group_prefixes`: Specifies list of starts_with patterns for user provision.
+- `user_group_prefixes`: Optional.
+Specifies list of starts_with patterns for user provision.
 If the user belongs to group which name matches one the the pattern the user will be provisioned.
-Optional.
 The default value is empty list.
 - `enabled`: Optional.
 Used to disable/enable the integration.

 ```shell